NCAA Division I baseball tournament

-The NCAA Division I Baseball Championship is held each year from May through June and features 64 college baseball teams in the United States, culminating in the eight-team Men's College World Series (MCWS) at Charles Schwab Field Omaha in Omaha, Nebraska.
+The NCAA Division I Baseball Championship is held each year starting in late May through mid June and features 64 college baseball teams in the United States, culminating in the eight-team Men's College World Series (MCWS) at Charles Schwab Field Omaha in Omaha, Nebraska.

 The tournament is unique in that it features four tiers of competition, alternating between double-elimination brackets and best-of-three series.
 In fact, throughout the entire 64-team tournament, a team can lose a total of four games and still be crowned champions.